Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

 \subsection{Entropic-cluster method of analysis and management for self-organizing systems}

-The control optimizational methods which have been proposed in \cite{key-9,key-10,key-11} are based on intuitive or rigidly formalized concepts and analogies.
-In connection with the above, it is logical to formulate a criterion for the matrix FCC control efficiency on the basis of fundamental principles of stable states thermodynamics.
+{}The control optimizational methods which have been proposed in \cite{Stakhov0,Stakhov1,Stakhov2,GGZ} are based on intuitive or rigidly formalized concepts and analogies.
+In connection with the above, it is logical to formulate a criterion of control efficiency for the FCM on the basis of fundamental principles of stable states thermodynamics.